Build a Reusable Prompt Library with Jinja2 Templates and Version Control

 Can I Use Jinja2 Templates with Any LLM Provider?

 Yes.
-Jinja2 produces plain text strings, so the rendered output works with OpenAI, Anthropic, Google, Ollama, or any API that accepts text.
+Jinja2 produces plain text strings, so the rendered output works with OpenAI, Anthropic Claude, Google Gemini, Ollama, or any API that accepts text.
 The template layer is completely provider-agnostic.

 How Do I Store Templates in Version Control?